Trump extends control over Washington by taking management of Union Station away from Amtrak

 “By reclaiming station management, we will help make this city safe and beautiful at a fraction of the cost,” Duffy said.

+At the event, Duffy said President Donald Trump has been “pretty clear” about what he wants.

+“He wants Union Station to be beautiful again.
+He wants transit to be safe again.
+And he wants our nation’s capital to be great again.
+And today is part of that,” Duffy said.

-Duffy's words echoed President Donald Trump, who said last week he wants $2 billion from Congress to beautify Washington as part of his crackdown on the city.
+Duffy echoed the Republican president, who said last week he wants $2 billion from Congress to beautify Washington as part of his crackdown on the city.
 The Republican president has sent thousands of National Guard troops and federal law enforcement officials into Washington in a bid to fight violent crime he claimed had strangled the city.

 Local police department statistics show violent crime in Washington has declined in recent years, but Trump has countered, without offering evidence, that the numbers were fudged.